joakim/fischer960/README.md

 ### `toString(arrangement)`

-Converts an arrangement from `Array` to `String`.
+Converts an arrangement of pieces from `Array` to `String`.

 ### `toArray(arrangement)`

-Converts an arrangement from `String` to `Array`.
+Converts an arrangement of pieces from `String` to `Array`.

 ### `toMirror(arrangement)`

-Mirrors the arrangement of a starting position (its "twin").
+Mirrors a starting position's arrangement of pieces (its "twin").

 ### `toUnicode(arrangement)`

-Returns the arrangement of pieces in Unicode symbols.
+Converts an arrangement of pieces to Unicode symbols.